Fayetteville & Cumberland County, North Carolina

 The Colonial Legislature parsed it out of Bladen County in 1754 to form Cumberland County.
 Its name is attributed to Prince William, son of King George II and officially recognized as Duke of Cumberland.

 What we know today as Fayetteville was originally the community Cross Creek and Campbellton, the first county seat.
-After the Revolutionary War, the two combined and were renamed Fayetteville, the first North American place named for Marquis de Lafayette.
+After the Revolutionary War, the two combined and became Fayetteville, the first North American place named for Marquis de Lafayette.

 Today, numerous cities, counties, streets, and other places throughout the world. bear his name.
 We’ve included that tidbit and a few more in this post covering facts about North Carolina.